darena67/blog/content/blog/how-to-calculate-california-cannabis-excise-tax.md

 path: California_Cannabis_Excise_Tax
 date: 2020-11-21T21:54:19.065Z
 title: How to Calculate California Cannabis Excise Tax?
-description: California Cannabis Excise tax for Related and non Related Parties
+description: California Cannabis Excise tax for related and non related parties
 ---
 When calculating the California Cannabis Excise tax, we first need to determine the type of transaction that is taking place.
-Distributors are the ones that remit Cannabis Excise tax, and they conduct two types of transactions: [Non-Arm's-length and Arm's length.](https://www.cdtfa.ca.gov/industry/cannabis.htm#Distributors)\
+Distributors are the ones that remit Cannabis Excise tax, and they conduct two types of transactions: [Non-Arm's-length and Arm's length.](https://www.cdtfa.ca.gov/industry/cannabis.htm#Distributors)

-\*\***Arm's length means that the distributor and the retailer are unrelated parties.** The distributor and the retailer do not have common owners and are not part of the same business structure.
+**\*\*Arm's length means that the distributor and the retailer are unrelated parties.** The distributor and the retailer do not have common owners and are not part of the same business structure.
 With unrelated parties, the calculation of Excise tax is relatively simple.
-We simply take the cost of good sold and multiply it by the CDTFA mark up rate, which is currently 80%.
+We simply take the cost of good sold and multiply it by the CDTFA mark up rate, .currently 80%.
 After that we tax everything by 15%:

- After simplifying the equation we can see that we will arrive at the correct Excise tax by multiplying COGS by 24%.
+ After simplifying the equation, we can see that we will arrive at the correct Excise tax by multiplying COGS by 24%.

 Calculating Excise tax as unrelated parties is more beneficial.
 In my experience, the markup rate for dispensaries is usually 100% and not 80%.
 This means that you are not taxing 20% of your sales.

 **\*\*Non-Arm's-length** simply means that the distributor and the retailer **are related** parties.
 In this type of transaction, the taxable base is your end retail price to the consumer.
-The CDTFA website gives a detailed explanation and here is a screeshot of their example:
+The CDTFA website gives a detailed explanation, and here is a screenshot of their example:

 ![](../assets/screenshot-2020-11-21-134743.png "CDTFA Cannabis Excise Tax Example")